 Step 6: Create an OpenSea account using your Cryptocurrency Wallet

 OpenSea has a “Create” button.
 After clicking on this button, you’ll be asked to now link your Ethereum wallet.
 This requires a digital signature, and you won’t be charged for that.
 After connecting your Ethereum wallet to OpenSea, the next thing you need to do is to create a Non-Fungible Token collection.

 - Click on the “Fox Logo” in your Browser

 - Input your password to gain access to Metamask

 - Head on to OpenSea (Make sure to use the very same Browser with which you installed your Metamask)

-- Now, you’ll be asked to link your Cryptocurrency wallet, so, you need to choose your own wallet
+- Now, you’ll be asked to link your Cryptocurrency wallet, so you need to choose your wallet.

 OpenSea should ask you to agree to their terms and conditions on Metamask.
 This is how you’ll know that your Cryptocurrency wallet was successfully linked with Metamask!
 You’ll now need to input a username and Email address to verify the account.
 Now, it’s time to mint your very own NFT.